 The occurrences of this lymphoma are exceedingly low — of the 40 million women who have had implants only between 300 to 500 have been diagnosed with genuine cases of anaplastic large cell lymphoma — but the news has brought implant removal to the forefront of the public consciousness.

-What are the common reasons a woman would want to have her implants removed?
+The common reasons a woman would want to have her implants removed

 There are different reasons a woman may opt for implant removal:

 - Capsular contracture is the main reason.
 Capsular contracture is the process of excessive scar tissue forming around the implants causing tightness and pain in the chest.
 The implants are removed through revision surgery, along with most of the excess scar tissue.
 Most women opt to have new implants placed, however.

 - Other women don’t feel they need implants any longer, whether they’ve reached older age (over 55 years of age, for instance), of whether they’ve come to accept their body without larger breasts.
 As they reach old age, they’d rather do so without an augmented chest.

 - Other women are reporting symptoms that have been given the term “breast implant illness.”
 Although there isn’t any research to specifically link implants to health outcomes, patients anecdotally report these symptoms: fatigue, memory loss, headaches, joint and muscle pain, hair loss, recurring infections, and swollen lymph nodes.
 At this point, breast implant illness hasn’t been confirmed through research, but some women are worried about the potential and want their implants removed.

 - There has been confirmation of BIA-ALCL, as discussed above.
 The incidence has been quite low, but it has led Health Canada to require Allergan to remove all textured Biocell implants from the market permanently.
 Health Canada has not, however, recommended that women with these implants have them removed.